frederic-perez/AmE-dictionary/data/dictionary.md

 __suffice (it) to say__ _idiom_ :two::hammer:
 __suffrage__ _n_
 __suffragette__
 __suffuse__ _v_ :eight: (suffused) The verb suffuse means to spread and fill a space, like the way the smell of wildflowers might suffuse a meadow.
 Suffuse is a synonym for steep.
 Like tea whose flavor grows stronger the more it steeps, when you suffuse something it spreads throughout until an area is full, or even overly full.
 Another synonym, infuse, looks a lot like suffuse.
-Both words come from the Latin word fundere, which means "to pour." _It suffuses you with mild pleasure._
+Both words come from the Latin word fundere, which means “to pour.” _It suffuses you with mild pleasure._
 __sugar beet__
 __sugar daddy__ _n_ _slang_ :two: A rich usually middle-aged or old man who bestows expensive gifts on a young person in return for companionship or sexual favours. _A sugar daddy relationship._
 __sugarcoat__ _v_